quimortiz/dynobench/README.md

 You can use Dynobench as a submodule.

-Using `cmake`, import the library using:
+Using `cmake`, import the library with:

 ```
 add_subdirectory(dynobench EXCLUDE_FROM_ALL) # use EXCLUDE_FROM_ALL to avoid